tianheg/til/docs/javascript/12quirks.md

 In web development, you often get values as strings that are actually numbers or booleans.
 For example, when users enter this kind of data in a form.
 If you forget to explicitly convert these strings then JavaScript will surprise you negatively in two ways: First, there will be no warning.
 Second, the values will be converted automatically, but wrongly.
 The plus operator (+), for instance, is problematic, because it concatenates strings as soon as one of its operands is a string.
 During the following interaction with JavaScript, the assumption is that we are adding 1 to 5.
 Instead, we are concatenating the strings '5' and '1'.

-    > var x = '5';  // wrong assumption: x is a numberplainplain
+    > var x = '5';  // wrong assumption: x is a numberplain
     > x + 1
     '51'